-Arguments Category name [p/t-set] "Process-Thread Sets," on page 95 Assign a name to a process/thread set.
-Define a named set. event-number all 0 event-number [,.event-number.]
-"Events," on page 96 Delete the event event-number or all e Multiple event numbers can be supplied i "Process Control," on page 92 Detach from the current running process [pathname] "Miscellaneous," on page 116 Add the directory pathname to the search specified, the currently defined directorie event-number all "Printing Variables and Expressions," on page 105 With arguments, disables the event event are specified, prints both enabled and dis t-number or all events.
-When no arguments sabled events. [count lo:hi routine addr, count] "Program Locations," on page 103 Disassemble memory.
-If no argument is given, disassemble four instructions starting the current address.
-"Events," on page 96 Close connection to target. [exp [,exp]] "Printing Variables and Expressions," on page 105 With an argument or several arguments, print expression exp at every breakpoint.
-Without arguments, list the expressions for PGDBG to automatically display at breakpoints. {commands} [at line in routine] [if (condition)] "Events," on page 96 Define a do event.
-Without the optional arguments at or in, the commands are executed at each line in the program. {commands} [at addr in routine] [if (condition)] "Events," on page 96 Define a doi event.
-If neither the at or in argument is specified, then the commands are executed at each instruction in the program. [number] "Scope," on page 110 Enter scope of routine down one level or number levels on the call stack. dr[ead] addr "Memory Access," on pa name [p/t-set] Assign a name to a process/thread set.
-Deference event-number all 0 event-number [,.event-number.]
-Delete the event event-number or all of Multiple event numbers can be supplied in Multiple event number all With arguments, disables the event event are specified, prints both enabled and dis [count lo:hi routine addr, count Disassemble memory.
-If no argument is good the current address.
-Close connection to target. [exp [,exp]] With an argument or several arguments, just the expressions for breakpoints. {commands} [at line in routine] [if (condition)] Define a do event.
-Without the optional and executed at each line in the program. {commands} [at addr in routine] [if (condition)] Define a doi event.
-If neither the at or a are executed at each instruction in the program executed at each instruction in the program. [number] Enter scope of routine down one level or
+Name Arguments Category defset name [p/t-set] "Process-Thread Sets," on page 99 Assign a name to a process/thread set.
+D efine a named set. del[ete] event-number all 0 event-number [,.event-number.]
+"Events," on page 100 Delete the event event-number or all Multiple event numbers can be supplied events (delete 0 is the same as delete all). if they are separated by commas. det[ach] "Process Control," on page 96 Detach from the current running process 5. dir[ectory] [pathname] "Miscellaneous," on page 120 Add the directory pathname to the search specified, the currently defined directories 1 0 disab[le] event-number all "Printing Variables and Expressions," on page 109 With arguments, disables the event even are specified, prints both enabled and di at-number or all events.
+When no arguments sabled events. dis[asm] [count lo:hi routine addr, count] "Program Locations," on page 107 Disassemble memory.
+If no argument is given, disassemble four instructions starting at the current address. disc[onnect] "Events," on page 100 Close connection to target. display [exp [,exp]] "Printing Variables and Expressions," on page 109 With an argument or several arguments, print expression exp at every breakpoint.
+Without arguments, list the expressions for PGDBG to automatically display at breakpoints. do {commands} [at line in routine] [if (condition)] "Events," on page 100 Define a do event.
+Without the optional arguments at or in, the commands are executed at each line in the program. doi {commands} [at addr in routine] [if (condition)] "Events," on page 100 Define a doi event.
+If neither the at or in argument is specified, then the commands are executed at each instruction in the program. down [number] "Scope," on page 114 Enter scope of routine down one level or number levels on the call stack. dr[ead] addr "Memory Access," on page 117 Fetch and return a 64 bit double from the specified address.